Criminal Cases Review Commission (New Zealand): Possible conflicts of interest

 When the need for a CCRC was proposed, the Ministry of Justice argued against the need for such a body, as it had a long history of assessing such claims, and apparently wanted to maintain the status quo.
 However, Andrew Little was adamant the CCRC has to be independent from the Ministry of Justice because its function is to review the mistakes of that system.
 In 2024, the Ministry made recommendations to Paul Goldsmith regarding who should be appointed as the new commissioners.

 In regard to the appointment of retired judge Denis Clifford to head the Commission, Little said: “I was always very clear the Government should be very careful about appointing a judge to a body which is critiquing the work of our courts, particularly our senior courts, when it comes to miscarriages of justice.”

 The Ministry also recommended Finlayson-Davis even though her husband is a partner at Meredith Connell responsible for prosecuting criminal cases in Auckland ‒ including numerous people who have applied to the CCRC saying they were wrongfully convicted.

+Resignation of Denis Clifford

+In August 2026, after only 20 months as head of the Commission, Denis Clifford suddenly resigned.
+During his tenure, only two cases were referred back to the courts for review and the CCRC has continued to attract considerable criticism.
+Since its inception six years ago, the CCRC has only referred a total of six cases back to the courts out of 677 applications.
+This represents a referral rate of 0.8%, compared with 3% in England, 5% in Scotland, and 16% in Norway.
+Nigel Hampton KC expressed concern that several cases which were in the final stages of consideration when he resigned in October 2024 still hadn’t been completed.
+He suggested this was because Justice Minister, Paul Goldsmith appointed Denis Clifford and two lawyers as Commissioners - none of whom had previous criminal experience.